odnmalau/bantuin.online/README.md

     bun i
     ```

-4. Jalankan development server:
+4. Run the development server:
     ```bash
     bun run dev
     ```

-## Lisensi
+## License

-Project ini dilisensikan di bawah lisensi [MIT](LICENSE).
+This project is licensed under the [MIT](LICENSE) license.